How do customers want to pay for their household energy bills?

 “I had these details to hand”

-Because Direct Debit is a ‘pull-based’ payment method, it’s not surprising it is one of the most convenient ways to pay for recurring payments for consumers.
-Direct Debit offers safety, flexibility and automation.
+Because bank debit is a ‘pull-based’ payment method, it’s not surprising it is one of the most convenient ways to pay for recurring payments for consumers.
+Bank debit offers safety, flexibility and automation.

 We wanted to give our members whatever payment options they most trusted and were the most convenient.
 GoCardless was the most simple, reliable and advanced Direct Debit system we found.” - Bulb